msu-sp20-cosc458/lecture-21-integrated-tests/README.md

-# lecture-21-integrated-tests
+# lecture-21-integration-tests

-Working with integrated tests!
+Working with integration tests!

 Hint: You may need to revisit **lecture-19-unittests-review** to figure out how to run the tests.